lisyarus/blog/_posts/2022-10-25-collisions.md

 <center><video width="600" muted controls><source src="{{site.url}}/blog/media/collisions/planet-event.mp4" type="video/mp4"></video></center>
 <br/>

 This is perfect, quite literally.
-Stiff collisions, no explosions, no boiling, not sponging, nothing.
+Stiff collisions, no explosions, no boiling, no sponging, nothing.
 And it *doesn't spin*.
 I've left the simulation for really long times & it still doesn't spin.

 The only problem is that it is slow as hell, as you can probably see in the video.
 Huge blobs of sticked particles cause an enormous number of collisions, all of which happen over tiny time periods.
 Based on numerical results, there are on average something like `0.1 * N^2` collisions per simulation frame, where `N` is the number of particles.
 I'm yet to find a solution for this.